microsoft/TouchDevelop/README.md

     # assumes TD_UPLOAD_KEY and TD_UPLOAD_USER are set, uploads a new test build
     jake upload
-    # update the files in generated/
-    jake update-docs

 Find out about other commands directly: